Should I fix my energy or stay on the Price Cap?

 The Octopus Tracker tariff is available to existing Octopus customers (though others can just switch first to its standard tariff, then to this) with dual-fuel, electricity-only and gas-only options.

 Rates change daily depending on wholesale costs (and where you live), which makes it more of a gamble.
-While it has been cheap – 31% cheaper than the Price Cap on average over the last year – wholesale prices have been increasing recently, and it has on occasion, crept above the Price Cap.
-So you’ll need to keep a close eye on the rates in case wholesale prices continue to rise.
+It's been 30% cheaper than the Price Cap on average over the last year - though the key is, it is variable, so there's uncertainty to what you pay.
+So you’ll need to keep a close eye on the rates in case wholesale prices rise.

 -